reyemtm/agol-cache/README.md

 getAllServices('https://sampleserver6.arcgisonline.com/arcgis/rest/services', config)
 ```
+### Version 1.1.9
+- Added `steps` option to limit the amount of features queried on each fetch request, which defaults to 1000.
+Lower this number if you get timeouts from the REST service.

 ### Version 1.0.2
  - Added an option to query the `json` endpoint and convert the data to GeoJSON once downloaded